Life is a series of moments called NOW.

 By doing this “what now” moment, it does mean that yourself needs a timeout and reset.

 Take a holiday, do something different or you haven’t done for years, stop pretending you are okay, do some yoga or meditation.
-There are many ways you can do where yourself deserve to have.
+There are many ways you can do where you deserve to have.

 Cielo Superticioso, is the author of The Cancer Voice Asia created last August 2017.
 Cielo focuses on the remarkable benefits of sharing her story and uses her own journey as a means to help you with yours.